kadirpekel/seal/README.md

 #### Compound Conditions

 Compound conditions are constructed using the `@in` operator.
-The `@in` operator expects all of its children to be `@case` statements and works exactly like "if .. else if .. else if" conditions.
+The `@in` operator expects all of its children to be `@case` statements and works exactly like "if .. else if .. else" conditions.
 For example:

 ```typescript
 (@in